ideo/frequency-is-freedom/README.md

    poetry install
    ```

 1. Pushed to this repo are all the necessary directories for processing data.
-Add you raw GTFS data to `data/gtfs_raw`.
+You can find GTFS data from any transit agency that makes it available in [The Mobility Database](https://database.mobilitydata.org/).
+Once you've found and downloaded your data, add you raw GTFS data to `data/gtfs_raw`.

 1. Update `preprocess_data.py` with the name of your city.
 You can find the current value of `city="Chicago, Illinois"` within the `if __name__ == "__main__":` loop.